goschtl/zope/Sandbox/J1m/zkzopeserver/src/zc/zkzopeserver/README.txt

    required ZooKeeper connection string

 path
-   required path at which to register your server.
+   required path at which to register your server

    Your server is registered by adding a ZooKeeper ephemeral node as a child of the path with the server address as the name.